Xray0302/Xray0302.github.io/_pages/about.md

 </div>

 # 🔥 News
-- *2023.12*: I release a modern and responsive academic personal homepage template.
-Welcome to STAR and FORK!
+- *2023.12*:Welcome!
+I have built an academic personal homepage to introduce myself.